min-hinthar/project-3-crowdfunding-app/README.md

 -----

 ### Installation
-Run 'npm i' to install all required dependicies for the application.
+Run 'npm i' to install all required dependencies for the application.

 -----

 ### Usage
+<p>To run the application, run 'npm run seeds' to populate seeded data, to launch run 'npm run develop' to run both the client and server scripts.
+Otherwise, visit the deployed project linked above to test the applications functionality.</p>
 <b>User Story</b><br>
 <p>As a proponent of the Burmese Revolution, I would like to sign up for an account to raise funds for my cause/project.
 Users who would like to support the different causes can sign up for an account to purchase art or simply donate directly.</p>